 Rise of E-grocery

 With literally billions of people more or less confined to their homes for significant lengths of time, it’s perhaps unsurprising to see that 2020 has witnessed a surge in demand for products bought online.
-We have covered this topic widely in our previous articles: Coronavirus effects on online grocery retailers.

 But the global coronavirus pandemic is only part of the picture.
 The increasing ubiquity of connected smart devices, more widespread and faster internet access, and greater trust in online purchasing methods have all played a part in customers picking online shopping over brick-and-mortar retail.